 This new Mega level reward includes at-home coffee and select merchandise.
 Our coffee of choice at home, Veranda Blonde Roast, goes for $12.95.

-Other bagged coffee, like Sumatra or some of the Passport series blends, can go for up to $14.95 per bag.
-That will give you a value of 3.23 to 3.73 CPS.
+Like Sumatra or some of the Passport series blends, other bagged coffee can go for up to $14.95 per bag.
+Don’t forget that it’s possible to find items at Starbucks that are close to the $20 max for the category over the holidays.
+That will give you a value of 3.23 to 5 CPS.

 So Where’s the Sweet Spot?

-I was surprised to find out the best category to redeem rewards under the new program is the 50 point level.
+The best category to redeem rewards is the 50 point level.
 Even the worst redemption at that level, a $2.25 cake pop, will be a better value than an expensive coffee drink at the 150 point level.

-If you know of any hack to get a better value from any of the categories, I’d love to find out what you’ve discovered over the past week.
+If you know of any hack to get a better value from any of the categories, I’d love to find out what you’ve discovered.